sourcegraph/about/blogposts/announcing-sourcegraph-3.14.md

 </p>
 -->

-In Sourcegraph 3.13 we introduced the smart search bar as an experimental feature.
-Many improvements have been made, though it will stay marked as experimental as we continue to solicit feedback.
+In Sourcegraph 3.13, we introduced the smart search bar as an experimental feature.
+Many improvements have been made, but it will stay marked as experimental as we continue to solicit feedback.
 If you or your team are interested in trying this feature, add the following setting to your user, organization, or global settings on your Sourcegraph instance: `{ "experimentalFeatures": { "smartSearchField": true } }`.
-Tweet [@srcgraph](https://twitter.com/srcgraph) or email feedback@sourcegraph.com with your thoughts.
+Tweet [@srcgraph](https://twitter.com/srcgraph) or email feedback@sourcegraph.com with your feedback.

 ## Changelog